Skip to main content

 • ID: A unique string identifier for the record.

-• Metadata (optional): All additional fields are stored as record metadata.
+• Metadata (optional): A flat JSON document containing key-value pairs with additional information (nested objects are not supported).
 You can filter by metadata when searching or deleting records.

 Example: